sf624/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the 2nd code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the traning data is ditributed along the Class ID.
+From the figure, it seems it is not uniformly distributed.

 ![alt text][image1]